 Step 3: Combine Cream and Chocolate

-Pour the hot cream over the chopped dark chocolate in the heatproof bowl.
-Make sure all the chocolate pieces are covered by the cream.
-Let the mixture sit undisturbed for one minute.
-This resting period allows the hot cream to soften the chocolate.
+Pour the hot cream over the chopped chocolate in the bowl, making sure all the pieces are covered.
+Let it sit for one minute without stirring to allow the heat to soften the chocolate.

 Step 4: Add Nutella and Mix

-If you notice any lumps in your ganache, you can microwave the mixture for 20 seconds.
-Stir again until the ganache is completely smooth and glossy.
+If any lumps remain, microwave the mixture for 20 seconds and stir again until completely smooth.

 Step 6: Cover and Cool

-After cooling, check the consistency of the ganache.
-It should be thick and spreadable, similar to peanut butter.
-If it's too runny, let it sit a bit longer.
-If it’s too thick, you can gently warm it to soften it up.
+Once cooled, the ganache should be thick, creamy, and easy to spread, like peanut butter.
+If it's too runny, let it sit longer.
+If it firms up too much, gently rewarm to soften before using.

 Now your Nutella Ganache is ready to use for layering and covering cakes, decorating cupcakes, filling macarons, cookie sandwiches, whoopie pies, or topping brownies!